margaretmf/margaretmf.github.io/teaching.md

 * "To make matters worse, America was behaving strangely underfoot.
 As she stepped forward, the wharf tilted upward, and she felt curiously lightheaded." (p.
 6, The Witch of Blackbird Pond)

 * "The shock of cold, totally unexpected, almost knocked her senseless.
 As her head came to the surface she could not catch her breath at all.
 But after a dazed second she sighted the bobbing piece of wood and instinctively struck out after it in vigorous strokes that set her blood moving again.
-She had the doll in her hand before her numbed mind realized that there had been a second splah, and as she turned back she saw that Nathaniel was in the water beside her, thrashing with a clumsy paddling motion.
+She had the doll in her hand before her numbed mind realized that there had been a second splash, and as she turned back she saw that Nathaniel was in the water beside her, thrashing with a clumsy paddling motion.
 She could not help laughing as she passed him, and with a feeling of triumph she beat him to the boat." (p.
 8, The Witch of Blackbird Pond)

 * "Her high spirits plunged." (p.
 10, The Witch of Blackbird Pond)